zhou-dong/algorithm/algorithm/src/org/dzhou/interview/treeandgraph/README.md

 - index of rows or columns represent nodes.
 - data in rows or columns represent edges.

+Degree:

+- In-degree: the in-degree of a vertex, v, is the number of edges with v as their end point.
+- Out-degree: the out-degree of a vertex, v, is the number of edges with v as their start point.
+- Degree: the degree of a vertex is the sum of its in-degree and its out-degree.

 **Matrix multiplication for finding n hop neighbors**

+Distance: the distance between two vertices in a graph is the shortest length of a path between them.